TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     c) Hot storage tier

     __*Anotacion:__ Cool storage tier is optimized for data that is infrequently accessed and stored for at least 30 days.

+32. Tradewind Traders has recently migrated to Azure cloud services and management wants to start benefiting from DevOps.
+DevOps is a new approach that helps to align technical teams to work towards their common goal.
+Which of the following provides a suite of services that address each stage of the software development lifecycle (SDL)?

+    __a) Azure DevOps Services__

+    b) Azure DevTest Labs

+    c) GitHub and GitHub Actions

+    __*Anotacion:__Azure DevOps is a suite of services that address every stage of the Software Development Lifecycle (SDL).